-MGVCL has submitted that the actual value of bad debts, when compared with the approved value, resulted in a loss of Rs.
-4.14 Crore, on account of controllable factors, which are as shown in the Table below:
+DGVCL has claimed Rs.
+25.21 Crore towards provision for bad and doubtful debts and submitted that comparison of the actual with the figure approved in the MTR Order resulted in a loss of Rs.
+25.11 Crore on account of controllable factors, which are as shown in the Table below:

-Table 4.34: Provision for Bad Debts for FY 2014-15
+Table 4.34: Provision for bad debts for FY 2014-15

+(Rs.
+Crore)

-Particulars Approved for FY 2014-15 in MTR Order Claimed in truing up for FY 2014-15 Gains/(losses) due to controllable factors Gains/(losses) due to uncontrollable factors Provision for Bad Debts Nil 4.14 (4.14) -
+Particulars Approved for FY 2014-15 in MTR Order Claimed in truing up for FY 2014-15 Gains/(losses) due to controllable factors Gains/(losses) due to uncontrollable factors

+Provision for bad debts 0.10 25.21 (25.11) -

-MGVCL has claimed Rs.
-4.14 Crore towards Bad & Doubtful Debts Written Off / Provided for during FY 2014-15 as per audited accounts.
-As verified from the audited annual accounts the bad debts written off / provided for in FY 2014-15 are Rs.
-4.14 Crore Regulation 98.8.1 specified that the Commission may allow bad debts written off as a pass through in the Aggregate Revenue Requirement subject to prudence check.
-MGVCL has submitted the actual bad debts written off as Rs.
-0.10 Crore.
+The Commission has observed that DGVCL has claimed Rs.
+25.21 Crore towards Bad & Doubtful Debts Written Off / Provided for during FY 2014-15.
+As verified from the audited annual accounts the bad debts provided for were Rs.
+25.21 Crore.
+Regulation 98.8.1 specified that the Commission may allow bad debts written off as a pass through in the aggregate revenue requirement subject to prudence check.
+The actual bad and doubtful debt written off was Rs.
+Nil as per their additional submission vide DGVCL mail dated 11th Feb.
+2016.

-The Commission accordingly approves the bad debts written off at Rs.
-0.10 Crore in the truing up for FY 2014-15.
+The Commission, therefore, approves at Rs.
+Nil towards bad and doubtful debts written off in the truing up for FY 2014-15.

 The deviation on account of bad debts written off is Rs.
-0.10 Crore and the Commission considers the same as loss due to controllable factors, as detailed in the Table below:
+0.10 Crore and the Commission considers the same as gain due to controllable factors, as detailed in the Table below:

-Table 4.35: Gains/ (Losses) due to Bad Debts Approved in the truing up for FY 2014-15 (Rs.
+Table 4.35: Gains/ (Losses) due to Bad Debts approved in the Truing up for FY 2014-1 15 (Rs.
 Crore)

-Particulars Approved for FY 2014-15 in MTR Order Approved in truing up for FY 2014-15 Gains/(Losses) due to controllable factors Gains/(Losses) due to uncontrollable factors Provision for Bad Debts Nil 0.10 (0.10) -
+Particulars Approved for FY 2014-15 in MTR Order Approved in truing up for FY 2014-15 Gains/(Losses) due to controllable factors Gains/(Losses) due to uncontrollable factors Provision for bad debts 0.10 Nil 0.10 -